Admissions: Special Educational Needs

 The first step in the application procedure is for you to complete and return the Expression of Interest form.
 Forms are then ordered according to zone*, year group, admission priority and date of application.
 Your contact details will be recorded and at the point a place on the waiting list becomes available we will contact you and ask you to submit a full application to the ARP, along with payment of an application fee.

-For children born in 2009, we are introducing a revised system for determining the order of positioning on the Year One Expression of Interest list (see below).
+For children born in 2009 and after, we have introduced a revised system for determining the order of positioning on the Year One Expression of Interest list (see below).

 Parents who have submitted an Expression of Interest form will receive application progress bulletins via email.